Zoomed Image

 Warranty Expiring 90 days Assets whose warranty end date falls within the next 90 days

-Assets with Health Issues Assets flagged by health-check rules (e.g., low disk space, outdated OS, missing patches)
+Asset Health Issues Assets flagged by health-check rules (e.g., low disk space, outdated OS, missing patches).
+See Asset Health for the full list of rules.

 Software Compliance Percentage of software installations that are correctly licensed